Analysis: GOP vexed by factions on replacing health law

 Success is not guaranteed, and Republicans may come to regret that their party defined itself as totally opposed to "Obamacare."

 Yet House Ways and Means Chairman Kevin Brady seems unfazed by the challenge.
-"It's like tax reform," says Brady, R-Texas, explaining that many pieces will be pulled together.
+"It's like tax reform," the Texas Republican says, explaining that many pieces will be pulled together.
 "Unlike Obamacare, which ripped up the individual market, this will be done deliberately, in an appropriate timetable."

 Republicans say they will move quickly to repeal the ACA, while suspending the effective date to allow them to craft a replacement.
 Here's a look at the GOP camps and who's in them:

-Note: EDITOR'S NOTE: An AP News Analysis